lxw0109/monitorURLs/README.md

 2. Update the accessErrorURLs:
 When url revives(access error ocurred last time, but not this time), remove it from the accessErrorURLs.<br>

+3. Limit the number of threads
+Considering that the number of urls to be monitored may be LARGE, the program limits the number of threads to 100 which means less than 100 urls being monitored at each moment.
+It does matter the time cost of the program, but I think it's OK(not too slow).

 ###Peformance:
 1. Time cost: